mjtas/httpProxy/README.md

 # httpProxy
-A lightweight HTTP/HTTPS roxy server written in Go.
+A lightweight HTTP/HTTPS proxy server written in Go.
 This proxy supports both standard HTTP requests and HTTPS tunneling via the CONNECT method, with proper connection pooling, timeout handling, and header management.

 ## Features
 - Full support for HTTP and HTTPS proxying